Russlewisbo/markdown-cv/index.md

 2000	“Implications of Streptococcal Resistance for Antibiotic Therapy” Border Issues and Resistance, University of Texas CME Otolaryngology Conference.
 McAllen TX

+`1999`<br>

-1999	“Antifungal Pharmacodynamics-What Emerging Data Are Telling Us About Dosing Antifungal Therapy.”
-Visiting Professor Series; Department of Pharmacological and Pharmaceutical Sciences.
+- __Antifungal Pharmacodynamics-What Emerging Data Are Telling Us About Dosing Antifungal Therapy__
+<br> Visiting Professor Series; Department of Pharmacological and Pharmaceutical Sciences.
 UH College of Pharmacy.
-Houston, TX
+Houston, Texas

 1999	“Should Combinations of Amphotericin B and Fluconazole Be Used for the Treatment of Candidemia?”
 University of Wisconsin College of Pharmacy.

+`1998`<br>

-1998	“IDSA Guidelines for the Treatment of Community Acquired Pneumonia- Resistant S. pneumoniae and the Role of Quinolones.”
-Fellowship Forum.
-University of Iowa, Iowa City, IA
+- __IDSA Guidelines for the Treatment of Community Acquired Pneumonia:Resistant S. pneumoniae and the Role of Quinolones__
+- <br> Fellowship Forum.
+University of Iowa, Iowa City, Iowa

+`1997`<br>

-1997	Pharmacodynamic Evaluation of Combination Amphotericin B-Fluconazole Activity Using an In Vitro Infection Model.”
-Fellow Seminar Series.
+- __Pharmacodynamic Evaluation of Combination Amphotericin B-Fluconazole Activity Using an In Vitro Infection Model__
+- <br> Fellow Seminar Series.
 University of Iowa.
-Iowa City, IA
+Iowa City, Iowa

-1997		“Evolving Role of Oral Antimicrobial Therapy” Pulmonology Conference Series.
+- __Evolving Role of Oral Antimicrobial Therapy-__
+<br> Pulmonology Conference Series.
 Barnes-Jewish Hospital.
 Washington University Medical School.
-St. Louis, MO
+St. Louis, Missouri

-1996	“Rational Use of Step-Down Oral Antibiotic Therapy” Pharmacists Continuing Education.
-Barnes- Jewish Hospital, St. Louis, MO

-1997	“Evaluation of Colony Stimulating Factor Use in a Large Teaching Hospital” Midwest Residency Conference, Memphis, TN
+- __Evaluation of Colony Stimulating Factor Use in a Large Teaching Hospital__
+<br> Midwest Residency Conference, Memphis, Tennessee

+`1996`<br>

-1996	“Colony Stimulating Factors as Adjunctive Treatment in Acute Myelogenous Leukemia.”
-Residency Seminar Series.
-St. Louis, MO
+- __Colony Stimulating Factors as Adjunctive Treatment in Acute Myelogenous Leukemia__
+<br> Residency Seminar Series.
+St. Louis, Missouri
+- __Rational Use of Step-Down Oral Antibiotic Therapy-__
+<br> Pharmacists Continuing Education.
+Barnes- Jewish Hospital, St. Louis, Missouri

+`1995`<br>

-1995	“Continuous infusion dosing strategy to overcome diuretic resistance” Doctor of Pharmacy Seminar.
-University of Kansas Medical Center.
+- __"Continuous infusion dosing strategy to overcome diuretic resistance”
+<br>Doctor of Pharmacy Seminar.
+University of Kansas Medical Center, Kansas City, Kansas